Best StrawPoll Alternatives (2026)

 For quick decisions, that is enough.
 For publishers, a results page is a dead end.
 The data rarely becomes a persistent, embeddable chart.
 It does not track how opinions shift over time, does not update the blog post where you cited it, does not flag when the claim you wrote around it goes stale.

 Poll data that stops at the results page is orphaned data.
 It answered a question once.
 The content moved on without it.
-That is content aging: high-performing posts with stale data that nobody is watching.

 How to Evaluate a StrawPoll Alternative (Publisher Edition)